SteelCompendium/compendium/docs/Complications/Wrongly Imprisoned.md

 **Benefit:** You learn two skills of your choice, neither of which are from the interpersonal skill group.

 **Drawback:** Your health suffered in prison.
-While you are winded, you develop a hacking cough, which makes it impossible for you to hide or sneak.
+While you are winded, you develop a hacking cough, which makes it impossible for you to [[Hide|hide]] or sneak.